Knowledge

 Time saving: The software is already installed and configured, no hardware purchases or controlled installations are necessary.

-Automatic synchronisation of data: All important information is available to all users at the same time.
+Automatic synchronization of data: All important information is available to all users at the same time.

 Independence: The entire team can access the platform regardless of location and time.
 Especially when the latest data is needed on the road, for example in sales, it can be viewed quickly.